dfelinto/blender-manual/manual/composite_nodes/types/input.rst

 a single image or frame from the animation does not portray any motion;
 the image from the frame is simply where things are at that particular time.
 However, from the :guilabel:`Render Layers` node, Blender puts out a vector set that says how particular pixels are moving, or will move, to the next frame.
-You use this socket to create a :doc:`blurring effect.
+You use this socket to create a :doc:`blurring effect. <ls/composite_nodes/types/filter/vector_blur>`.
-Find out more by clicking here <ls/composite_nodes/types/filter/vector_blur>`.